alanbjohnston/CubeSatSim/README.md

 `# Additional overlays and parameters are documented /boot/overlays/README `

-Add the following two lines under it:
+Add the following two lines under it: (NOTE: there seems to be an issue with the i2c-gpio.dtbo file in the latest kernal.
+I'm investigating this temporary fix: https://github.com/raspberrypi/firmware/issues/1401.
+If adding dtoverlay=i2c-gpio in this step causes your Pi not to boot, then you are encountering this issue)

 `dtoverlay=i2c-gpio`